Xu Deshuai: 2010–11

-Xu Deshuai signed with South China on 1 June 2010 since he believes it is suitable time for him to start a new career in a big club liked South China at 22 years of age.
+Xu signed with South China on 1 June 2010 since he believed it is a suitable time for him to start a new career in a big club like South China at 22 years of age.
 He want to get more honours in South China and he takes the AFC Cup as his first target in club.
 His first official match for South China was a league match on 4 September 2010.
-Xu Deshuai was the starting player in the game as South China inflicted a 2–0 defeat over his former club Citizen.
+Xu was the starting player in the game as South China inflicted a 2–0 defeat over his former club Citizen.

-The league match against Sun Hei on 18 September 2010 is the 100th official match of Xu Deshuai's career.
+The league match against Sun Hei on 18 September 2010 is the 100th official match of Xu's career.
 In the match, he took a corner kick which was converted into the first goal by Chan Siu Ki.
 In the end, South China defeated Sun Hei by 2–1 and moved to the top of league table.

-After the 2010 Asian Games, Xu Deshuai returned to the club but he played in a new role deep-lying playmaker to spare the right-winger position for Lee Wai Lim.
-In the league match against Kitchee on 11 December 2010, Xu Deshuai was sent off for a challenge on Jordi Tarrés.
+After the 2010 Asian Games, Xu returned to the club but he played in a new role deep-lying playmaker to spare the right-winger position for Lee Wai Lim.
+In the league match against Kitchee on 11 December 2010, Xu was sent off for a challenge on Jordi Tarrés.
 South China lost the game by 3–4 and suffered its first defeat of the 2010–11 season.
-Xu Deshuai was blamed by the fans after the match.
+Xu was blamed by the fans after the match.

-2010–11 Hong Kong Senior Challenge Shield semi-final matches held at Christmas in 2010 and one of two is the first game of Xu Deshuai after suspension.
+2010–11 Hong Kong Senior Challenge Shield semi-final matches held at Christmas in 2010 and one of two is the first game of Xu after suspension.
 He was the starting player of the team in the semi-final match against Sun Hei.
 He delivered a corner to Bai He at 51 minutes and Bai He headed in the goal.
 South China advanced to the final after the 3–0 victory.

-In a League Cup quarter-final match on 9 January 2011, Xu scored at the 10-minute by a pass from Lau Nim Yat.
+In a League Cup quarter-final match on 9 January 2011, Xu scored in the 10th minute by a pass from Lau Nim Yat.
 Unluckily, Xu was injured and substituted at the 42-minute.
 So, he missed the final of Senior Challenge Shield.
 Furthermore, South China lost the final by penalty shootout to his former club Citizen.

 Two months later, Xu made his league debut after injury on 31 March in a 3–1 defeat to former club Citizen.
 In the match, Xu scored at the 78-minute after coming on as a substitute just 7 minutes before.
-Caretaker coach of South China Chan Ho Yin said Xu's recovery could raise the competitiveness of the team and it was a good news before Hong Kong derby.
-But South China lost the derby by 2 goals on 3 April even though Xu Deshuai came on the field at the 32-minute.
+Caretaker coach of South China Chan Ho Yin said Xu's recovery could raise the competitiveness of the team and it was a piece of good news before Hong Kong derby.
+However, South China lost the derby by 2 goals on 3 April even though Xu came on the field at the 32-minute.

 South China has won League Cup and FA Cup in the season, but failed in 2012 AFC Cup qualifying.
-Xu Deshuai played over 800 minutes in league match, less than last season in Citizen, and scored 4 goals.
+Xu played over 800 minutes in league match, less than last season in Citizen, and scored 4 goals.